 In the low-residency, accelerated track of the doctoral program, students participate using a blended in-person/online format.
-Students attend 8 online video-conference class meetings for each course, and 2 intensive weekends in Boston.
-Two credit classes meet for a 2 hour block, and most 3 credit classes meet for a 3 hour block.
+Students attend 8 online video-conference class meetings for each course, and 2 intensive weekends in Boston or another location convenient to the cohort.
+Two-credit classes meet for a 2-hour block, and most 3-credit classes meet for a 3-hour block.